tendermint/tendermint/docs/rfc/rfc-012-custom-indexing.md

    safe" with respect to consensus (even if that means the indexer may miss some data, in sufficiently-extreme circumstances).

-3. **Custom indexers control which events they index.** A custom indexer is not limited to only the current transaction and block events, but can observe any event published by the node.
+3. **Custom indexers control which event items they index.** A custom indexer is not limited to only the current transaction and block events, but can observe any event item published by the node.

-4. **Custom indexing is forward-compatible.** Adding new event types or event data to the consensus node should not require existing custom indexers to be rebuilt or modified, unless they want to take advantage of the new data.
+4. **Custom indexing is forward-compatible.** Adding new event item types or metadata to the consensus node should not require existing custom indexers to be rebuilt or modified, unless they want to take advantage of the new data.

 5. **Indexers are responsible for answering queries.** An indexer plugin is not required to support the legacy query filter language, nor to be compatible